Nursing Home Abuse & Neglect

 In our experience, most injuries that occur as a result of the failure of the nursing home and its staff to follow the key aspects of a resident’s Plan of Care.

 For instance, residents suffer from fall injuries who should not have been permitted to walk unattended.
 Residents choke, and sometimes die, when they are given food that they cannot chew and swallow because of a variety of conditions that can affect their ability to swallow.
-Bed sores, a commonly-seen injury in nursing homes, are usually the result of the failure of nursing home staff to properly care for individuals who need to be turned in bed.
+Bed sores, a commonly-seen injury in nursing homes, are usually the result of the failure of nursing home staff to properly care for individuals who need to be turned in bed or who are allowed to sit or lay in soiled or wet diapers.

 It’s important to understand exactly what happened so that a determination of legal negligence can be ascertained.
 To make a determination of whether negligence may have occurred, it is important that we obtain all records relating to a patient and to have these records reviewed by a medical professional in order to get their opinion regarding what treatment and care should have been provided.